THOSE WHO HAVE BEEN FORGIVEN MUCH, LOVE MUCH

 Jesus then poses this question to Simon…

-…“You have rightly judged.” – Luke 7:42-43
+…You have judged correctly. – Luke 7:42-43

 Simon understands the parable, giving Jesus the correct answer.
 Yet his knowledge of love and forgiveness is of the mind, not the heart.
 Seeing himself as an upstanding Pharisee, Simon sees little fault in his life.
 His Jewish religion covers his sin and makes him holy… or so he believes.